RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/1_basic_tutorial/index.en.md

 #### Initializing a Project
 Depending on the program, files may be output after execution or existing files may be rewritten.
-WHEEL also manages the execution state of individual components in a project.
+WHEEL also manages the execution state of individual components in a project, so you must restore the project to the state it was in before it started running when you modify or re-run the project.
-When you modify or re-run a project, you must return it to its original state.

 In this tutorial, the project will be rerun several times with modifications, so that the project can be initialized to its original state.